Epstein Confidant Ghislaine Maxwell’s Deposition Is Unsealed

 The long-secret testimony of Jeffrey Epstein’s alleged accomplice, Ghislaine Maxwell, has finally been made public.

-Four years after her confidential deposition in one victim’s lawsuit, Maxwell’s answers to under-oath questioning could provide a deeper look into Epstein’s trafficking ring ahead of her criminal trial scheduled for next year.
+Four years after her confidential deposition in one victim’s lawsuit, Maxwell’s answers to under-oath questioning provide a deeper look into Epstein’s trafficking ring ahead of her criminal trial scheduled for next year—including explosive claims that Epstein abused one victim when she was only 13 years old.

-On Monday, the 2nd U.S. Circuit Court of Appeals ordered the unsealing of Maxwell’s 2016 deposition from a now-settled defamation suit filed by Virginia Giuffre, who claims Maxwell and Epstein trafficked her to powerful men for years.
+On Monday, the 2nd U.S. Circuit Court of Appeals ordered the unsealing of Maxwell’s 2016 deposition from a now-settled defamation suit filed by Virginia Roberts Giuffre, who claims Maxwell and Epstein trafficked her to powerful men for years.
+When a notorious photo emerged of Britain’s Prince Andrew with his arm around a young Giuffre, it revealed Maxwell grinning in the background.

+In the deposition, Maxwell said she started working for Epstein “at some point in 1992” and that she stopped any significant work for him in 2008 or 2009.
+She was first hired to decorate his six homes and hire staff—cooks, cleaners, gardeners, pilots, pool people—to run his houses and private plane, she said, and later hired architects for the multi-millionaire’s many estates.

+“I’m a very loyal person and Jeffrey was very good to me when my father passed away,” Maxwell testified.
+“And I believe that you need to be a good friend in people's hour of need and I felt that it was a very thoughtful, nice thing for me to do to help in very limited fashion which was helping if he had any issue with his homes, in terms of the staffing issues.
+It was very, very minor but I felt it was thoughtful in somebody's hour of need.”

 Maxwell, 58, fought to keep the 418-page transcript secret, saying it contains “intimate” information about her sex life—and that release of the records could jeopardize her ability to defend herself in a pending criminal case.